courk/openflexure-microscope/README.md

 git lfs fetch
 git lfs checkout
 ```
-NB the above commands will not download the full-resolution original images, or the design files.
-New files will always be pushed.
+NB the above commands will download the images that are currently used in the documentation, which have generally been edited, cropped, resized, and annotated.
+Because of the ``lfs.fetchexclude "/docs/original_images,/design_files"`` those folders will not be downloaded, so you won't get the full-resolution original images, or the design files.
+However, if you add files to those folders, they will always be uploaded.
+If you want to download everything, just change that line to ``git config --local lfs.fetchexclude ""``.
 If you don't need a local copy of the images, it's safe just to ignore this.

 ## Related Repositories
-Most of the Openflexure Microscope stuff lives on GitHub, under [my account](https://github.com/rwb27/).
+The OpenFlexure repositories have been gradually migrating from [Richard's Github](https://github.com/rwb27/) to GitLab.
 Particularly useful ones are:
 * The ["sangaboard" motor controller](https://gitlab.com/bath_open_instrumentation_group/sangaboard) based on an Arduino + Darlington Pair ICs, developed collaboratively with [STICLab](http://www.sticlab.co.tz)
 * The ["fergboard" motor controller](https://github.com/fr293/motor_board) by Fergus Riche
 * The [microscope server software](https://gitlab.com/openflexure/openflexure-microscope-server)